HERE ARE THINGS YOU SHOULD KNOW ABOUT TAKING YOUR PET WITH YOU ON YOUR JOURNEY:

-Whether going by plane, train, or automobile, train your pet to travel in his kennel.
+Whether going by plane, train or car, train your pet to travel in a kennel.
 This invaluable training will make the entire traveling experience less stressful to the animal, whether across the country or across town.

 Make sure your kennel is the proper size for your animal.
 It should be large enough for your pet to stand and turn around in comfortably.
 Kennels should be properly labeled with “This end up” and “Live animal” stickers if traveling by plane.

 If traveling by car, try to keep your pet on the same potty “schedule” that it is on at home.
 Stop only when you would normally let your animal out.

 Never leave your pet unattended in your vehicle or in the airport.

 If traveling by plane, book direct non-stop flights.
 Inform flight attendants that you have a pet in cargo, if it is unable to be in the cabin with you.
 Use airlines that have protections in place for your pet.